clojusc/unified-config/README.md

 ## About

-An EDN-file-based config library that allows for configuration values to be overridden using Java system properties (i.e, `-D...`) or shell environment variables.
+An file-based config library that allows for configuration values to be overridden using Java system properties (i.e, `-D...`) or shell environment variables.

+Supported file types:
+* `.edn`
+* `.yml`

 ## Dependencies [&#x219F;](#contents)